-Figure 1: Breakeven cost estimates of very low-carbon primary steel technologies 25 Figure 2: Example of the CCfD mechanism 28 Figure 3: Projected demands for electricity from the grid, for hydrogen and for CO 2 storage can in 2050 List of tables Table 1: Ranking of decarbonisation barriers by steel producers (sorted by 2020-2030 avera ge) 10 Table 2 List of possible decarbonisation barriers 13 Table 3: Overview of info on CO 2 storage policies in Europe 23 Table 4: Example of CO 2 storage costs in function of the storage site 24 Table 5: CAPEX increase per technology as from indications in scoping questionnaires 33 Table 6: Ranking of decarbonisation barriers by average stakeholder rated importance (sor 2030 average) •
+Figure 1: Breakeven cost estimates of very low-carbon primary steel technologies .
+25 Figure 2: Example of the CCfD mechanism .
+28 Figure 3: Projected demands for electricity from the grid, for hydrogen and for $CO_2$ storage capa acity in 2050 30

+List of tables

+Table 1: Ranking of decarbonisation barriers by steel producers (sorted by 2020-30 average).
+10 Table 2: List of possible decarbonisation barriers 13 Table 3: Overview of info on CO 2 storage policies in Europe 23 Table 4: Example of CO 2 storage costs for different storage sites 24 Table 5: CAPEX increase per technology as from indications in scoping questionnaires 33 Table 6: Ranking of decarbonisation barriers by average stakeholder rated importance (sorted d by 2030 average) 36